 These are the methods I personally have tested out and will go over:

 - In the side bags or on the U-tubes

 - In a trailer

 If you have a Hooptie, this is a super easy way to carry your pooch.
-A rectangular laundry basket or storange bin fits perfectly in the Hooptie rails so just plop that baby in there and secure it to the Hooptie with straps so it doesn’t pop up or out.
-I like to load the basket up with blankets or a dog bed to make it super cushy for my fur babe.
+A rectangular laundry basket or storage bin fits perfectly in the Hooptie rails so just plop that baby in there and secure it to the Hooptie with straps so it doesn’t pop up or out.
+The HDX 27 gallon Tough Tote is the black bin pictured at the beginning of this article and it is a perfect fit when the Hooptie is on the largest rail spacing.
+I like to load the bin or basket up with blankets or a dog bed to make it super cushy for my fur babe.
 I personally don’t trust my dog to not jump out so I will usually wrap her up in a blanket as well and use a leash to tie her to the basket.
-Using a crate would remove any worries of puppers jumping over board but be sure to use a crate that opens from the top since the Hooptie side rails can prevent a side door from opening.
+Using a crate would remove any worries of puppers jumping overboard but be sure to use a crate that opens from the top since the Hooptie side rails can prevent a side door from opening.

 If you have a MagicCarpet on the deck, I’d recommend removing it since it can cause the crate to wobble on the deck.
 I would not recommend trying this without a Hooptie since even if you secure the basket with straps, it can still slide around.